icanlab/mediator/README.md

 ## Compatibility

-- RFC 6020: YANG - A Data Modeling Language for the Network Configuration Protocol (NETCONF)-
+- RFC 6020: YANG - A Data Modeling Language for the Network Configuration Protocol (NETCONF)
 - RFC 6087: Guidelines for Authors and Reviewers of YANG Data Model Documents
 - RFC 6110: Mapping YANG to Document Schema Definition Languages and Validating NETCONF Content
 - RFC 6643: Translation of Structure of Management Information Version 2 (SMIv2) MIB Modules to YANG Modules